March 31, 2021

 Company

-Success control is an important topic for HR professionals and trainers, after all, your clients expect performance for their money.
-How can I provide my supervisors with evidence of the success of my training measures?
+Success evaluation is an important topic for HR professionals and trainers; after all, your clients expect performance for their money.
+How can I therefore provide my supervisors with evidence of the success of my training measures?
 Donald Kirkpatrick developed a 4-level model that helps you with this.

-For companies, it is important to know that paid training really brings the desired effect.
-Ultimately, employees should develop relevant professional competencies, skills, and knowledge through these measures that provide long-term benefits to the company.
-As early as the late 1950s, economist Donald Kirkpatrick developed a corresponding evaluation model to measure training programs to demonstrate their benefits.
+It is important for companies to know that the paid training actually achieves the desired effect.
+After all, employees should develop relevant professional skills, abilities, and knowledge through these measures that bring long-term benefits to the company.
+As early as the late 1950s, the economist Donald Kirkpatrick developed a corresponding evaluation model to measure training programs to substantiate the benefits.

-This model can be applied to various training measures: Especially for predominantly digital training, you, as the person responsible, need to know the value of training and communicate it clearly.
-We show you which four stages you should consider when measuring the success of your training measures:
+This model can be applied to various training measures: Especially with predominantly digital trainings, you as the responsible party must know the value of training and communicate it clearly.
+We will show you which four levels you should consider in measuring the success of your training measures:

 An Overview of the Kirkpatrick Model

-The Four Stages of Success Control in the Kirkpatrick Model
+The Four Levels of Success Evaluation in the Kirkpatrick Model

-According to Kirkpatrick, you start creating your model at the last stage – the results.
-After all, what interests companies most are the objectives achieved.
+According to Kirkpatrick, you start creating your model at the last level - the results.
+After all, the achieved goals are particularly interesting for companies.
 From there, you work your way back to the participants.
-You should ask yourself the following questions based on the new Kirkpatrick model at the respective stages:
+You should ask yourself the following questions based on the new Kirkpatrick model at the respective levels:

-4. Results: What benefit does your client or your company gain?
+4. Results: What benefits does your client or your company have?

-At the top of the success measurement is the business success of your client.
-At the results stage, you are asked to what extent the intended outcomes of the training were achieved.
-And how these contribute to the company’s goals.
+At the top of the success measurement is your client's business success.
+The Results level asks to what extent the intended outcomes of the training have been achieved.
+And how these contribute to the corporate goals.
 The benefit for the entire company is the focus here, not the development of an individual participant.

-The goal does not always have to be fully met.
-Even small developments and impulses from employees towards the company’s goals are decisive.
-After all, it can already be a significant success when employee behaviors develop in the right direction, enabling long-term objectives to be reached.
+The goal does not always have to be completely fulfilled.
+Even small developments and nudges from employees towards the company goal are crucial.
+After all, it can already be a significant success if employee behaviors develop in the right direction, leading to long-term achievement of goals.

-3. Behavior: What learnings do your participants implement in their daily work?
+3. Behavior: What learnings are your participants applying in their everyday work?

-This stage looks at how participants of your training ultimately implement what they have learned in the workplace.
-The question arises whether your participants' behavior changed after the training.
+This level examines how your training participants ultimately apply what they've learned in the workplace.
+The question arises whether the behavior of your participants has changed after the training.

 Factors that lead to a change in behavior also play an important role.
-These should, of course, be strengthened, so that participants are able to implement what they have learned in the long term in their daily work.
-Ideally, you, as the training manager, conduct discussions with participants and supervisors to highlight these factors and the associated changes.
+These should, of course, be reinforced so that the participants can apply what they've learned long-term in their daily work.
+Ideally, you as the training coordinator should have conversations with participants and supervisors to highlight these factors and the associated changes.

 2. Learning: What have your participants learned in the training?

 The learning process is examined at the second level.
-It is asked whether the knowledge, skills, and abilities of your participants have improved.
+The question arises whether the knowledge, skills, and abilities of your participants have improved.

-Not only the competencies acquired by your participants are considered, but also small progress is decisive.
-Ultimately, it matters that your participants integrate the new knowledge into their daily work and strive to implement it.
-Changes can also show through a higher commitment to the employer, benefiting the company as well.
+This involves not only asking about the competencies acquired by your participants; even small progress is crucial.
+After all, it also counts that your participants integrate the new knowledge into their work life and attempt to implement it.
+Changes may also manifest through increased commitment to the employer, benefiting the company as well.

-1. Reaction: How did the training appeal to your participants?
+1. Reaction: How did your participants like the training?

-At the reaction stage, participants are asked how they felt about your training.
-Not only substantive topics such as methodological variety, completeness of the training, or relevance of the topic are considered.
+At the Reaction level, the participants are asked how they liked your training.
+Not only the content-related topics such as the variety of methods, the completeness of the training, or the relevance of the topic are considered.
 The framework conditions also play an important role in the satisfaction with your measure.

-If participants are dissatisfied, learning motivation decreases, and so does your training success.
-So you see how your methods and measures are received by the participants.
-Ask them directly what they like or dislike, and use this input for the next training session.
+If participants are dissatisfied, learning motivation decreases, and your training success also declines.
+You can see how your methods and measures are received by the participants.
+Ask them directly what they like or dislike and implement this input for the next training session.

-The four stages according to Kirkpatrick help you align the successes and learning progress of the participants with business goals.
+The four levels according to Kirkpatrick help you to align the successes and learning progress of the participants with corporate goals.
 At the same time, you receive direct feedback on the benefits of your measure.
-Additionally, the feedback from your participants shows you directly where improvement is needed and allows you to derive your own benefits from it.
-The model is just one of many ways to measure the success of training and to improve it in the long term.
+Additionally, you can immediately see where there is room for improvement through the feedback from your participants and take your own advantage from it.
+The model is just one of many ways to measure the success of training and improve it in the long term.

 Are you looking for methods to onboard new employees digitally?
 Then download our guide "Blended Onboarding in Companies" for free.